espio999/1-Push-Snap/README.md

 ![application icon](https://cdn-ak.f.st-hatena.com/images/fotolife/e/espio999/20211223/20211223212918.png)

 # 1-Push-Snap
-With single push of the Print Screen button, take a screenshot and output the image file of the current window or screen.
+With single push of the Print Screen button, take a screenshot and output the image file of
+- current window or screen
+- cropped area on screen

-Usual step as Alt + Ctrl + Print Screen, and Ctrl + C to Paint is nore required.
+Usual step as Alt + Ctrl + Print Screen, and Ctrl + C to Paint is not required.

 ## Requirement
 .NET Framework 4.8

 ## Feature
 ### 1 push screenshot
 Just pushing Printscreen key, and screenshot of the active window is saved in the preferred folder.
+In crop mode, it snapshots cropped area.
+Cropped position is kept during this mode.
+Pushing Printscreen keeps output image files of cropped area unless stopping this mode.

 This tool monitors keyboard event.
 Finding key down event of Print Screen button,